State government support

 Australian Government Disaster Recovery Payment

 A one-off, non-means tested lump sum payment.
 It’s available if you’ve had major damage to your home or major assets that you own at your home.
+These payments close on 5 August 2026.

 Apply online – servicesaustralia.gov.au/vic-bushfires-jan-2026-agdrp